 On this day -- the eve of Robert Grenier's talk in the Painted Hall, I was in this very room with Kenn Harper and a few other Arctic mavens, hoping for an advance chat.
-Grenier was due to arrive by Thames clipper, his preferred means of conveyance, and -- provided that Huw could manage to keep his handlers from whisking him away prematurely -- we'd have a chance to ask our questions in person.
+Grenier was due to arrive by Thames clipper, his preferred means of conveyance, and -- provided that my friend Huw Lewis-Jones, who'd organized the event, could manage to keep his handlers from whisking him away prematurely -- we'd have a chance to ask our questions in person.
 Having been informed that he fancied a bit of Cognac, an excellent bottle was on hand, along with rum, single-malt whiskey, and some soda water.

 And, after a quick rattle of footsteps on the narrow, spiral staircase, there he was!
 Of course, as have 'Franklinites' the world over, I'd been following his work closely these past few years, but I had little idea of what sort of man to expect.
 In the past, he'd rarely gone out to publicize his work, and had never replied to my (relentlessly courteous) e-mails, so aside from having heard his voice in a CBC interview, I had little to go on.
 He was, as it turned out, very charming and soft-spoken, with the manner of a careful, quiet practitioner.
 He declined the proffered cognac -- thanks, but he needed to keep his head clear for the talk.
 Where was I from?
 Rhode Island -- did I know that there had been a number of Greniers in Woonsocket?
 I had not.
 After these preliminaries, of course, Kenn and I got right down to Franklin business.